thengl/GeoMLA/README.md

 co_locs.sp <- co_locs.sp[!is.na(sel.co$elev_1km),]
 ```

-we derive buffer distances for fixed stations:
+and derive buffer distances for fixed stations:

 ``` r
 grid.distP <- GSIF::buffer.dist(co_locs.sp["STATION"], co_grids[1], as.factor(1:nrow(co_locs.sp)))
 dnP <- paste(names(grid.distP), collapse="+")
 ```

-so that we can define a hybrid space-time model to predict daily rainfall:
+so that we can define a *hybrid* space-time model that can be used to predict daily rainfall as a function of time, covariates and buffer distances:

 ``` r
 fmP <- as.formula(paste("PRCP ~ cdate + doy + elev_1km + PRISM_prec +", dnP))